 All raw leafy greens carry a small amount of toxins that protect plants from being entirely consumed by other animals—and wiping out the plant species.
 It’s a defensive trait, and something even we should be aware of.
 As humans, if we consume these toxins for long periods of time, they can build up and harm our thyroid.
-Some symptoms of alkaloid buildup are nausea, tingling in finger tips and fatigue.
+Some symptoms of alkaloid buildup are nausea, tingling in fingertips and fatigue.
 But before you dump your green smoothie down the drain, you should know that this isn’t anything to worry about as long as you are rotating your greens.
-Throughout the week, use a variety of leafy greens in your smoothies— like kale, spinach, romaine, herbs and carrot tops.
+Throughout the week, use a variety of leafy greens in your smoothies— like kale, spinach, chard (silverbeet), romaine and other lettuces, herbs, and carrot tops.

 “I’m freaking out!
 I don’t rotate my greens!”

 Do you, or someone you know, eat the same leafy greens in your salad day after day?
 There’s no big news stories about people eating the same salad everyday and getting sick.
 It seems like so many people try to create so much controversy and scare tactics around green smoothies and healthy eating in general.
 Try not to sweat rotating your leafy greens so much.
 Your body is wise enough to let you know when it’s time to change things up.